MuhammadimYusoff/IntelSystemAssignment/README.md

 	⁃	The user have to reorder 5 names before they can win the game

-# Flowchart logic from the code
+# FLOWCHART LOGIC FROM THE CODE
 1. When they open the application, shuffler() will run and display the jumbled word for the player to guess
 2. The player will input their guess in the input field and press "Answer" button to check for correct guess
 3. If the player input is correct, "Correct Answer" will be displayed